FrotaLucas/workshop-fullstack-docker/README.md

-# Workshop: Dockerized Full-Stack Deployment
+# Workshop: Docker for Full-Stack Development
 A hands-on workshop at [Itestra](itestra.com) on containerizing and deploying applications with Docker

 ## Overview